SH-OToS/today-s-directory/README.md

 # today-s-directory
-This app is Add directory in simiar directory.
+This app is for add directory in simiar directory.

 It works with node.js.